KeeganMyers/emacs-setup/README.md

 emacs-setup
 ======================================================================

 My emacs setup.
 Emacs live, cider, Evil, eproject, helm+ ctags,  and some custom stuff.
-Plus my keybindings
+Plus my keybindings.
+I completely ditched my 15 years worth of old emacs setup and started over.
+I code in many languages, but clojure and python are the most common currently.
+Emacs-Live seemed like an easy path to take.
+I've also been using vi emulation since the beginning, so Evil mode was the right choice.
+I also missed CTags. helm+ ctags takes care of that seamlessly.

 Evil Mode
 =========